cdong5/Grade-Calculator/README.md

 # Grade-Calculator
 Calculate average by entering grades and weight
-Made using tkinter libray in python
+Made using tkinter library in python

 ------------------
 How to use